spinnylights/vulkan-notes/vulkan_notes.md

 ##### Safe arithmetic

 `uaddCarry()`, `usubBorrow()`, and `u/imulExtended()`.
-The `u*` functions take arguments of unsigned integral type, while `imulExtended()` takes signed integral arguments.
+The `u*` functions take arguments of unsigned integer type, while `imulExtended()` takes signed integer arguments.

 `uaddCarry(x, y, carry)` returns `x + y` modulo 2<sup>32</sup>,
 setting `carry` to `1` if the result would have overflowed and to